According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 Best Budget-Friendly Pick - Helix Midnight

-And my final option among top-rated hybrids for side sleepers will be the Helix Midnight.
-If you need a bed with a thoughtful design and a price that won’t tear a hole in your pocket, you’ve already found it!
+The next candidate in this list of top-rated hybrids for side sleepers will be the Helix Midnight.
+If you need a hybrid bed with a thoughtful design and a price that won’t tear a hole in your pocket, you’ve already found it!
 And let me tell you why.

 The Helix features four layers under the soft knitted cover and can offer you a medium feel, which can work for side sleepers pretty well, as they tend to sink deeper in the mattress layers.